 Why does my rope become tangled when I perform side swings?

 A common issue with this trick is finding that the rope gets tangled.
 To avoid this, try to swing the rope evenly on both sides.
 If you swing it 4 times on the right side, get 4 swings on the left as well to untangle the rope.
-There is a tolerance of a few swings, but this will generally prevent tangling.
+There is wiggle room for a few swings extra on one side or the other, but keeping it even will generally prevent tangling.

 The Ultimate Floyd Mayweather Jump Roping Youtube Playlist

 While studying the Floyd Mayweather jump rope style, I've gathered quite a few videos of Mayweather Jump roping.
-You can find them all in this over 20 video youtube playlist!
+You can find them all in this massive video youtube playlist!